wayneeseguin/graft/doc/values-from-aws-parameter-store.md

 The `(( awsparam ))` operator supports all types currently available (`String`, `SecureString`, `StringList`) but will return `StringList` types as a single comma separated string rather than a list.

 ## What IAM permissions are required?
-In order to execute `spruce merge` with `awsparam` the calling user must have the appropriate IAM policy to `ssm:GetParameter` and, for `SecureString` type values, the permission to `kms:Decrypt` with the KMS key used to encrypt the value.
+In order to execute `graft merge` with `awsparam` the calling user must have the appropriate IAM policy to `ssm:GetParameter` and, for `SecureString` type values, the permission to `kms:Decrypt` with the KMS key used to encrypt the value.

 ## How can I use a profile / role?
 The `(( awsparam ))` operator uses three optional environment variables to determine role, profile and region configuration when establishing an AWS session.